-It’s 10 PM…Do you know the Goal of Your Website?
+It’s 10 PM, do you know the goal of your website?

 Perhaps you’d like to develop your brand online.
-Or maybe you have a great product.
-It’s also possible that you’d like to use your website to generate leads.
-Or you might have created your website with the intention of improving ROI.
+Or maybe you have a great product you want to showcase.
+It’s also possible you’d like to use your website to generate leads.
+Or, you might have created your website with the intention of improving ROI.